gordonworldlee/PoliceIncidents/README.md

 ## Project Proposal

 JusticeMap is a civic engagement platform that visualizes police brutality hotspots and tracks related legislation, misconduct cases, and police department accountability.
-Users can explore incidents, legislation, and department scorecards on an interactive maps.
+Users can explore incidents, legislation, and department scorecards on an interactive map.
 The platform allows filtering, sorting, and media-rich exploration of data to promote transparency and reform.

 ## Data Sources